 Director Karen Song

-WANDA ACOSTA (Co-Director, Co-Creator & Producer) is a stalwart icon in lesbian nightlife in downtown New York.
+WANDA ACOSTA (Producer & Co-Creator) is a stalwart icon in lesbian nightlife in downtown New York.
 The creator and co-host of Sundays at Cafe Tabac, she has been creating and producing events in NYC for over 25 years.
 She was an owner of WonderBar, Starlight, and Clubhouse in Manhattan’s East Village.
 She also hosted and curated events at Bar d’O, The Box, Angels and Kings, BLVD, Liquids, Clit Club.
 Her events garnered press in New York Magazine, The New Yorker, Harper’s Bazaar, Time Out, Out Magazine, The Advocate, and was featured in an episode of the L-Word.
 She has worked with a diverse range of clients and media including The New York Gay & Lesbian Film Festival, The L-Word/Showtime Networks, Tribeca Film Festival, Twist/Columbia Records, fashion/art magazine Visionaire, and non-profit organizations such as GLAAD, Empire State Pride Agenda, Astraea Foundation, Hetrick-Martin Institute, and the LGBT Center.
 She is a creator, producer, and editor of The Podcasts, Sundays at Café Tabac and Kiskadee.

 RELATED LINKS